“Nothing Demands more impeccable taste than Dress Clothes.”- Brooks Brothers

 The outfit usually consisted of:

-- Black morning coat.
-Similar to a tailcoat, it has long tails but a curved jacket with a single front button/link.
+- A black morning coat.
+Similar to a cutaway tailcoat, it has long tails but a curved jacket with a single front button/link.
 Dark grey was also acceptable.
-(There was a brief trend to wear a Stroller, a longer black suit coat, instead of a morning coat.)
+There was a brief trend to wear a Stroller, a longer black suit coat, instead of a morning coat.

-- Black and grey striped high waist trousers, no cuffs.
-Held up with suspenders.
+- Black and grey striped or small check high waist trousers, no cuffs.
+Held up with suspenders or a hidden belt.

 - A single- or double-breasted light colored waistcoat, usually ivory or buff.
-It could also be black such as the one Mr. Coolidge wears.
+It could also be grey or black.
 Grey was not common but possible.

-- An ascot in solid or striped pattern is the most formal.
-A standard neckline is acceptable for business.
+- An ascot in solid or striped pattern or bow tie is the most formal.
+A standard neck tie is acceptable for business.
 Pocket squares were optional.
-A flower boutonniere on the suit lapel was for weddings and special occasions
+A flower boutonniere on the suit lapel was for weddings and special occasions.

-- Polished black lace up Oxfords, smooth top or cap toe.
+- Polished black lace up Oxfords, smooth toe or cap toe.
 Black boots and white spats were also worn.

-- Top Hat – Black, silk (wool felt is easier to find.)
+- Top Hat – Black silk or grey silk or wool (wool felt is easier to find).
+Derby or bowler hats are acceptable for informal business attire.

 Dressing in 1920s Evening Wear Today

-1. You can get either a black or very dark blue modern a tailcoat or a tuxedo jacket.
+- You can get either a black or very dark blue modern tailcoat or a tuxedo jacket.
 Tuxedos should have notch or peak lapels with a single button closure (it will be easier to find a two-button jacket).
 Double-breasted coats are also acceptable.
-Avoid shawl collars, velvet fabrics, contrasting lapels, skinny fit, white or colored tuxedo suits.
+Avoid shawl collars, velvet fabrics, contrasting color lapels, skinny fit, and colored tuxedo suits.

 Black tailcoats are relatively unchanged since the 1920s.
-Avoid white or any other color.
+Just avoid white or any other color.